bjornmeansbear/lectureScripts/ASustainableDesigner.md

 I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability, in working ever towards the more sustainable!
 And I intend designing and how design might change in terms of forms, outputs, aesthetics when viewed through "Sustainabilitism"

+What comes to mind when you hear the phrase “sustainable graphic design?”
+Brown paper?
+Soy Ink?
+Bamboo?
+Is there a particular aesthetic?
+Is there a particular kind of client?
+Is there a particular product?
+Is there a particular visual trope or particular look or feel?
+How about a particular message?
+A particular manufacturing process?

+I've ruminating over this question for years, and I’ve never quite been satisfied with much of what I've done — except for one thing …

 ## The Sustainabilitist Principles

 I am going to start with a work, _The Sustainabilitist Principles_.
 This was a sort of sculptural poster?
 It encapsulated two important concepts